 During the years I have partnered with the University of Idaho’s veterinary program, and have held lambing clinics at the Lazy J. At least twice a year the veterinary teaching staff hold ultrasound clinics here to apply hands on techniques with the graduating vets.
 In addition to the value these clinics provide to the doctors, it also exposes many people to the breed of sheep they may not be aware of.
 The vet students also come to the ranch to assist me during lambing.

 I believe the show industry is an important marketing tool for the breed, however we must assist the commercial breeder to promote the dorper’s delicate taste and educate the consumer.
 Grocery stores, chefs and the public need to taste dorper lamb.
 I believe the future of our association relies on our youth.
 The youth are so important and we need to increase the youth activites and projects.

 The Breed was imported to the US for their commercial utility and these values must not change.
 Dorpers must be judged based on the BREED STANDARDS.

-Keenland Nix, Mountain Grove, Mississippi –
+Keeland Nix, Mountain Grove, Missouri

 I have been involved with purebred livestock since the early ‘90’s, when my younger brother and I purchased our first registered Gelbvieh heifers for our FFA project.
 I was highly involved with the American Gelbvieh Jr. Association serving on the junior board of directors for two years.
 Lacy and I purchased a small farm in Mountain Grove; I looked for an efficient, highly muscled small ruminant to run on our limited grass.
 Dorper sheep fit the bill.
 Our flock has grown from a handful of ewes to approximately 70 head.

 Dorpers have taken my family all over the country for shows or sales, meeting lots of folks along the way.
 It is always fascinating to hear the diverse environments that Dorper sheep can flourish.
-I look forward to each show/ sale and meeting new people (even though now most people know me as Payton or Rylan’s dad).
+I look forward to each show and sale and meeting new people (even though now most people know me as Payton or Rylan’s dad).

 I appreciate the opportunity to run for the ADSBS Board of Directors.
 Past board members have been very open to new ideas or changes to old ideas to make them fit the industry and I look forward to visiting with new and old friends about the future of the Dorper breeds in the American sheep industry.